 What a fun and crazy time of year!
 Between preparing for our Christmas Program and making parent gifts, sometimes December in the classroom can feel like I am not getting any academics done at all.
-I am always looking for fun ways to combine fun Christmas activities with learning.
+I am always looking for good ways to combine Christmas activities with learning.
 That’s why I love doing the “Christmas Tree Sight Word Challenge” every year with my kindies.

 By this time in the year we have introduced 16 sight words.
 In my teacher brain, I know that we have 30 more sight words to learn 2nd semester so I want the kiddos to know the first 16 really well.
 This challenge is a great way to encourage sight word practice but also have a little fun.

 First the kiddos trace a christmas tree on a large piece of green construction paper.
 They cut out the tree and add a star on top.

 I have printed pages of ornaments with a sight word on each one.
 Astrobrights is my favorite paper to use, I love the way the colors POP!
 Each kiddo gets all 16 sight word ornaments.